amyard/DE/README.md

+## End-to-End Data Engineering Project (Airflow, Kafka, PySpark, Docker, Superset)

+In this project, we generate and store data in a database and Kafka using a custom Operator.
+We then retrieve data from Kafka and store it using the medallion architecture, processing it through three layers: bronze, silver, and gold.
+PySpark jobs handle the transformations for each layer.
+For visualization, we use Apache Superset, and everything is running in Docker containers.

+Check out the code here: https://github.com/amyard/DE/blob/master/DE_end-to-end/dags/superset_etl.py

 ## Micro-Batching: End-to-End Project (Airflow, Kafka, PySpark, Azure Storage, Docker)
 This project includes four DAGs, each with specific tasks:
 Generate data and push it to Kafka.